mramitkb/40-Days-of-JavaScript/Day-11/README.md

 console.log(testClosure()());
 ```
 ### Explanation 2:
-`output : 100`
+`output : 100` <br>
-Same as above, here is another interesting thing that we need to explain.
+Same explanation as above and here is another interesting thing that we need to explain.
 after returning 10 * 10 = 100 from the `testClosure()` function with Closure,
 we also need to execute with parenthesis().
 Here in the console,
 1st `console.log(testClosure())` is keeping the inner side function into it.